remix-run/remix/docs/guides/data-loading.md

 ## Cloudflare KV

-If you picked Cloudflare Workers as you environment, [Cloudflare Key Value][cloudflare-kv] storage allows you to persist data at the edge as if it were a static resource.
+If you picked Cloudflare Workers as your environment, [Cloudflare Key Value][cloudflare-kv] storage allows you to persist data at the edge as if it were a static resource.
 You'll need to [do some configuration][cloudflare-kv-setup] but then you can access the data from your loaders:

 ```tsx filename=app/routes/products/$productId.tsx
 import { useLoaderData } from "remix";